gcperk/skmoose/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Skmoose package is a series of steps to estimate moose quality within survey blocks.
-This package was written for the Skeena regional Moose survey group under Ministry of Water, Lands, Resources and XXXXXX.
+SKmoose package which provides a series of steps to estimate moose habitat quality within given survey blocks.
+This package was written for the Skeena Regional Moose survey group under Ministry of Water, Lands & Resources Stewardship.

-Where possible all data used in the process is extracted from the BC data catalogue, using the bcdata and bcmaps packages.
+Where possible, data used in the process is extracted directly from the BC data catalogue, using bcdata and bcmaps R packages.
 These ensure up to date information.

 Optional additional data can be extracted including confidential survey telemetry data, however this is dependant on outside sources.

-A detailed step vignette is provides to step through the process using a test dataset provided as part of the package.
+Two vignettes are provided as a guide for users.
+These include a detailed version which steps through each part of the process and an abreviated version.
+A test dataset is provided within the package to assist with understsnding the process.

 ## Installation